jaimejim/lecture/src/coapmessage.md

      [{"u":"C","v":18.4}]
 ```

-most cases not confirmable
-Notification is a response but not necessarily an ACK
-every 10th notification could be confirmable unless it is really important

-Now, getting into a potentially confusing case, it could be that the comunication uses **Confirmable** messages.
-Since `Max-Age` is 15 and the `timeout` is usually from 2 to 5 seconds ... exponential backoff...  in that case there is a retransmission `timeout` that will be triggered even *before* the freshness of the data expires.
+While in most cases the notification won't be, it can happen that the comunication uses **Confirmable** messages.
+It could be that it is important to have reliability for some resources or it could be that the server includes a confirmable response every 10th message to make sure the licent is still interested.
+The example below uses `Max-Age = 15` and a first `timeout` of usually from 2 seconds ( note that the timeour has an algotythm to calculate the right value).
+In this case there is a retransmission *before* the freshness of the data expires.

 ```txt
 REQ: GET (T=CON) coap://coap.me:5683/sensors/temp1